 Research shows that women survivors of gender-based violence (GBV) use healthcare services more than women who are not victims.
 As well, healthcare providers are professionals whom women survivors of GBV would most trust with their disclosure of abuse.
 1 Therefore, routine peri/antenatal care visits offer a crucial opportunity for identification, safety planning, referral and reporting of gender-based violence in pregnant women who are at high risk during this vulnerable period.
 Unfortunately, these skills are severely lacking in the training of student clinicians who provide maternal health services.

-RESPONSE, a two-year project co-funded by the European Commission under the Daphne Programme, helps to address this gap.
+RESPONSE, a two-year project will be implemented with the financial support of the Rights, Equality and Citizenship (REC) Programme (2014-2020) of the European Union.
 The RESPONSE project will be implemented in the following five EU countries: Austria, Germany, France, Romania and Spain, with the support of the UK for evaluation.
 The coordination of the project is conducted by Babes-Bolyai University (UBB) Department of Public Health in Romania, with the support of gender violence researchers and policy experts at the University of Bristol, UK.

 The main objective of RESPONSE is to provide capacity building in the five European countries in order to increase disclosure in patients and referral to specialised services for survivors of gender-based violence in women’s health services, using a rights-based, gender-sensitive and survivor-centred approach informed by robust research evidence.